 Two blocks of aluminum, one at 80° C and the other at 20° C, are placed in contact and surrounded by very good insulation.
-One is twice as large as the other.
+The warmer block is twice as large as the other.
 What will be the final temperature of each block?
 Explain how you figured it out.